-Abdominoplasty or a ‘tummy tuck’ is a popular cosmetic procedure to remove excess fat deposits, tighten loose tissue and sagging skin, and improve muscle and skin tone around the middle and lower abdominal region.
-Many patients seek this form of surgery following pregnancy or significant weight loss to target the problems diet and exercise failed to rectify.
+An abdominoplasty or a ‘tummy tuck’ procedure helps to remove excess fat deposits, tighten loose tissue and sagging skin, and improve muscle and skin tone around the middle and lower abdominal region, making it firmer and flatter.

 There are a number of abdominoplasty procedures available.
-A complete abdominoplasty is the commonest type performed.
+A complete abdominoplasty is the most common type performed.
 Other options are a partial or mini abdominoplasty, which is performed when less tissue is required to be removed, and an extended abdominoplasty, which is performed when tissues from areas other than the abdomen have to be removed.

 Abdominoplasty is most commonly performed under general anaesthetic.
 The surgery usually begins with an incision just above the pubic area, along the bikini line across the abdomen, from hipbone to hipbone.
 A second incision will be made around the belly button to free it from the abdominal tissue.

 These muscles may have been pushed apart by previous pregnancies.
 The rectus muscles will be stitched back into position, tightening the muscles and reducing the waistline.
 After the muscles have been repositioned and tightened, excess skin will be removed.

 The remaining skin will be re-draped over the abdominal area and stitched into place.
 The belly button will then be brought out through the skin in its new location.